Tania Kolinko / Shutterstock.com

 Roger costa morera / Shutterstock.com

 Oh, the early days of the internet!
-Back then, you could want to use the phone, but couldn’t because someone else was tying up the line to check their email.
+Back then, you might want to use the phone, but had to wait because someone else was tying up the line to check their email.

 23. Talking to the people you’re sitting with at dinner